Housing Information Booklet (CIL)

 CIL also applies to dwellings for households, caretakers' dwellings, service rooms, executive dwellings or dwellings included in a commercial lease and furnished premises for rent.

-The CIL is established by the owner of the new dwelling on the basis of information supplied by the professional who constructed the dwelling.
+The CIL shall be drawn up and updated by the owner of the new dwelling on the basis of information supplied by the trader who constructed the dwelling at the latest on receipt of the construction work.
+The CIL must be created in a paper or digital format, of your choice.

-However, when the owner is not the contracting authority of the construction (for example, in case of sale in the future state of completion-Véfa), the information shall be transmitted to it by the contracting authority.
+However, when the owner is not the contracting authority of the construction (for example, in case of sale in the future state of completion-Véfa), the information is transmitted to it by the owner of the building at the latest on delivery of the dwelling and in a digital format (e.g. PDF document, USB stick).

 If the owner so requests, this information shall be transmitted in another format.